Comprehensive Puppy & Kitten Veterinary Care in Santa Barbara

 Kittens and puppies should attend from 3 to 4 veterinary appointments between 6 and 16 weeks of age.
 These appointments will allow us to assess your pet's overall health and to administer vaccines on schedule.

 Bringing home a new puppy or kitten comes with a lot of new responsibilities.

 In order to help you to navigate your kitten or puppy's first year, our team will provide you with ample guidance and support, as well as helpful information.

 Our Kitten Packages and Puppy Care Routines contain everything you'll need to know about your pet’s early development, including:

-Our vets will be more than happy to answer any of your questions and put any of your worries to rest.
+Our vets in Santa Barbara will be more than happy to answer any of your questions and put any of your worries to rest.
 We want to ensure that you and your kitten or puppy have everything you need to start your wonderful life together.